Lemon Chickpea Orzo Soup (Vegan Avgolemono)

 Remove from heat, add tahini and lemon juice (start with the smaller amount of juice, adding more to taste), stir well.
 Add the baby kale or spinach, give a good stir, greens will soften and wilt within a few minutes.
 Add as much dill as you like, and season well with salt & pepper.
 Soup will thicken upon standing, add more liquids as needed.

-Serve in individual bowl with your favorite crusty artisan bread for soaking up the wonderful juices.
+Serve in individual bowls with your favorite crusty artisan bread for soaking up the wonderful juices.

 Notes